 Technology has accelerated at a rapid pace.
 And in today’s market, technology means electronics — even more so with the explosion of the Internet of Things smart technologies.
-As a result, the demand for electronic components has risen rapidly, and component producers have struggled to meet the demand.
+As a result, the demand for electronic components has risen rapidly, and component producers have struggled to meet the demand, causing an electrical panel shortage.
 According to Electronics Weekly.com, the Electronic Components Supply Network (ECSN) advises sales of electronic components in the UK rose 17 percent in 2017.

-Shortages of raw materials and manufacturer capacity issues have also contributed to the shortage.
+Shortages of raw materials like switchgears and cables, along with manufacturer capacity issues have also contributed to the shortage.
 Large semiconductor companies have been merging, resulting in the cutting out of low-margin lines and the elimination of overlapping production.
 This has placed increasing strain on the electrical component supply chain.

 Another issue is that obsolescence onset of older electrical components is much more rapid, meaning suppliers are receiving much larger orders as companies attempt to stock up on parts that are going out of production.